 Radiology first came into light with the introduction of X-rays by a German physicist – Wilhelm Rontgen – in the year 1895.
 The famous expert examined the image of his wife’s hand wearing a ring.
 Ever since this remarkable accomplishment, the medical science has continued to expand its horizons surpassing many technological boundaries.

 Why Digital X-ray Centers Are Turning into a Reality

 Previously, the dental practitioners were exposed to the traditional light-sensitive X-ray film method, where an image was captured in photographic film and then developed.
-However, with the evolution of this novel technology, many hospitals and clinics have upgraded their x-ray machines to digital imaging.
-Such machines make use of digital detector system employing image receptors/ electronic sensors as a replacement for film placed in a regular plastic holder of your mouth to capture the x-ray copy of your jaw.
+However, with the evolution of this novel technology, many hospitals and clinics have upgraded their X-ray machines to digital imaging.
+Such machines make use of a digital detector system employing image receptors/ electronic sensors as a replacement for film placed in a regular plastic holder of your mouth to capture the X-ray copy of your jaw.

 Digital X-rays are gradually replacing conventional filmography methodologies, not only in private practices, but in dental colleges and hospitals.
 Some of the reasons that influenced doctors to move away from conventional method are lower costs, quick installation, instant availability of the digital photos, and a reduced exposure of body to radiations.